y330/FragmentQR/index.md

 <!-- **Technical:** it is a part of a URL defined in a URI fragment ` your-url/#URI-fragment` that defines a text snippet.
 The syntax for a text fragment is `  your-url/#:~:text="text-snippet" -->

-#### **WHat

 #### **What will FragmentQR do for me?**

-FragmentQR can enable you to select any text, and have it automatically be copied as a text fragment, after which a QR code can be generated from the your clipboard for easily sharing specific parts of a webpage.
+FragmentQR can enable you to select any text, and have it automatically be copied as a **text fragment**, after which a QR code can be generated from the your clipboard for easily sharing specific parts of a webpage.

 #### **What browsers/platforms are compatible with FragmentQR?**